Overconvergent Hilbert modular forms via perfectoid modular varieties: Introduction

 As a secondary goal, we modify the strategy of \cite{CHJ} in several ways: \begin{itemize} \item We work with the anticanonical locus rather than the canonical one, which makes it easier to deal with the boundary of the Shimura varieties, an issue which is is not present in \textit{op.cit.} as there the construction is carried out for quaternionic modular forms.

-As a minor but pleasant side effect, this results in the automorphic factor $\kappa(c\mathfrak{z}+d)$ appearing in \eqref{eq:intro equation}, like in the complex case, rather than the $\kappa(b\mathfrak{z}+d)$ from \emph{op.cit}.

-\item Throughout we work with sousperfectoid spaces, a language that was not available at the time that \cite{CHJ} was written.
+As a minor but pleasant side effect, this results in the automorphic factor $\kappa(c\mathfrak{z}+d)$ appearing in \eqref{eq:intro equation}, like in the complex case, rather than the $\kappa(b\mathfrak{z}+d)$ from \emph{op.cit}. \item We give a conceptually new proof that the resulting sheaves are line bundles. \item Throughout we work with sousperfectoid spaces, a language that was not available at the time that \cite{CHJ} was written.
 This allows one to define automorphic sheaves uniformly for arbitrary bounded weights $\mathcal U$ in a geometric way, by working over the fibre product of the infinite level modular variety with $\cU$.
 In particular, one does not have to impose restrictions on the shape of weights as in the construction using formal models. \item We also explain how the ``perfect" modular forms of \cite{AIP} appear in this anticanonical setting.
 In the elliptic case, this point of view has been used in \cite{heuer-thesis} for a perfectoid approach to Coleman's Spectral Halo, and one should be able to use our constructions to obtain similar results for Hilbert modular forms. \end{itemize}

 We shall now explain our constructions and the organisation of the paper in some more detail.